GUIDE-VAE: Advancing Data Generation with User Information and Pattern Dictionaries: Experiments

-Now that an appropriate normalization technique is available, preprocessing can proceed.
+The resulting preprocessing flow is as follows.
 First, the dataset is created for a given availability parameter $b$, and missing records are stored in $\mathbb{X}^{\text{missing}}$.
-Then, the remaining data is split into training, validation and test sets with a ratio of 8:2:2.
+Then, the remaining data is split into training, validation, and test sets with a ratio of 8:2:2, whose sizes also depend on the selected $b$.
 This splitting process is illustrated in Fig. \ref{fig:enrolment_matrix}.
-Note that the sizes of these datasets also depend on the selected $b$.
 Then, the zero-preserved log-normalization ($h_0$=-3, $h_+$=1) is applied to each feature, $x^{(t)}$, individually.
 Note that the zero-excluded mean $m^{(t)}$ and standard deviations $s^{(t)}$ are estimated using only the training set but applied to all sets.